sussmanbu/ma4615-fa22-final-project-team-swej/content/about.md

 Wenyan is a senior majoring in Statistics and minoring in CS and Data Science.

-## Dan Sussman
+## Jordan Ahn

-Dan is a professor in the Math/Stat department and is the instructor for the course.
+Jordan is a senior majoring in Biomedical Engineering with an interest in Biostatistics.

 <!-- Please leave in the information below -->